5afe/safe-core-protocol-specs/modules/README.md

 There are continuous efforts to expand the types of signatures supported by the EVM beyond the currently predominant secp256k1 elliptic curve.
 For example, a signature scheme gaining popularity is based on the secp256r1 elliptic curve (see EIP-7212).
 Signature Validators allow accounts to support new standards and enable use-cases such as Passkeys-enabled smart accounts, BLS/Schnorr or quantum-secure signatures.

+An account must set `SafeProtocolManager` as a fallback handler and set `SignatureValidatorManager` as function handler for [isValidSignature(bytes32,bytes)](https://eips.ethereum.org/EIPS/eip-1271) function in the manager.
-When a contract wants to verify account signature, it should call `isValidSignature(bytes32,bytes)` on the account and the account calls the `SignatureValidatorManager` for validation.
+So, when a contract wants to verify account signature, it should call `isValidSignature(bytes32,bytes)` on the account and the `SafeProtocolManager` will forward the call to the `SignatureValidatorManager` which will call the `SignatureValidatorContract` to check if the signature is valid.

 ### Signature validator